angular/angular.io/README.md

 Angular.io is site for Angular **documentation** .

-This site also includes links to other helpful angular resources including Angular 2, Angular 1, Angular Material, and AngularFire.
+This site also includes links to other helpful angular resources including AngularJS, Angular Material, and AngularFire.

 ## Issues